 It’s the season of merry making.
 The last week of December is one endless stream of parties.
 Wine is almost the natural choice of drink during this season.
-Serving it up in interesting ways can be quite a challenge.
+Serving it up in interesting ways can pose quite a challenge.
 To keep it pocket friendly, specially when you’d like to pair it with cheese, can seem impossible.
 We got talking with Richa Gupta of My Food Story, and she shared her secret to creating the ultimate wine and cheese board on a budget.

 Over to her now.

 Everyone wishes they were Martha – I sure do.
 Every time I looked at wine and cheese platters on the Internet there was major awe and respect for people who attempted those cheese boards and made them look so effortlessly beautiful.
 Till I made my own one day and realized that it is – effortless, easy and takes zero work.

 I’ve tried a ton of combinations in the last couple of months to bring to you this post – How to make the Ultimate Wine & Cheese Board on a budget.
 Because wine and cheese boards can be expensive and can seem completely out of reach.